 Photoacoustic imaging.
 The combination of optical excitation and ultrasound detection provides a new universe of imaging opportunities in which the best attributes of both fields are combined.
 We developed the first fully integrated photoacoustic micro-ultrasound system.
 Scanners based on this technology are now located around the world in leading laboratories.

 Dual Frequency Ultrasound.
-Transducer technology is at the heart of innovation in ultrasound imaging and has been a driver extending clinical and preclinical applications.
-The Foster Lab in collaboration with Paul Dayton at UNC have introduced the first widely separated dual band US for ultrasound contrast angiography and other applications.
+Transducer technology is at the heart of innovation in ultrasound imaging and has been a driver in extending clinical and preclinical applications.
+The Foster Lab in collaboration with Christine Demore (MBP) and Paul Dayton at the University of North Carolina (UNC) have introduced the first widely separated dual band US for ultrasound contrast angiography and other applications.
 A first in human clinical trial of this technology is now underway at UNC.
-The current devices use simple mechanical scanning of separate low and high frequency elements.
-We plan to develop the world first array systems in which both LF (manipulation/therapy) and HF (imaging) beams are transmitted by the same transducer through the same aperture.
+The first such devices used simple mechanical scanning of separate low and high frequency elements.
+We have now developed the worlds first array systems in which both LF (manipulation/therapy) and HF (imaging) beams are transmitted by the same transducer through the same aperture.
 Widely separating the frequencies of the manipulating beam and the imaging beam offers numerous advantages for imaging and therapy applications.

 Entrepreneurship.
-The final important contribution of the Foster lab has been to teach students (and colleagues) the mechanics of real translation which demands an understanding of entrepreneurship and all of the conflicts that go with it.
-Dr Foster has participated in the development of four Toronto area start-ups which have created opportunities and jobs for hundreds of people.
+An important contribution of the Foster lab has been to teach students (and colleagues) the mechanics of real translation which demands an understanding of entrepreneurship and all of the conflicts that go with it.
+Dr Foster has participated in the development of five Toronto area start-ups which have created opportunities and jobs for hundreds of people.